These Less-Known Lawn Care Techniques Are What Your Lawn Needs!

 Overseeding is a fairly simple process.
 First, the lawn is prepared for planting by loosening the soil and removing any debris (dethatching).
 Next, grass seed is spread over the entire lawn using a spreader.
 Once the seed has been spread, it is lightly raked into the soil so that it comes into contact with the soil.
 Finally, the seeded area is watered thoroughly.
 Watering is the most important part of the overseeding process, so it is important to stick to a regular schedule in the days following.
 Click this overseed watering guide link for more information.

-Benefits of Overseeding
+Benefits Of Overseeding

 There are many benefits that come along with overseeding your lawn.
 The most notable benefit is thicker, healthier turf.
 The work involved with seeding a new lawn from scratch is much more labor-intensive, whereas overseeding is as simple as walking across your lawn and tossing down seed over thinner patches of grass.
 Some of the issues overseeding addresses include: